1997 NAPA 500: Qualifying

-Qualifying was schedule to be split into two rounds.
+Qualifying was scheduled to be split into two rounds.
 If the events had run as scheduled, the first round was scheduled to be held on Friday, November 14, at 3:00 PM EST. Each driver would have one lap to set a time.
 During the first round, the top 25 drivers in the round would be guaranteed a starting spot in the race.
 If a driver was not able to guarantee a spot in the first round, they had the option to scrub their time from the first round and try and run a faster lap time in a second round qualifying run, which was scheduled to be held on Saturday, November 15, at 11:00 AM EST. As with the first round, each driver would have one lap to set a time.
 Positions 26-38 would be decided on time, and depending on who needed it, the 39th thru either the 42nd, 43rd, or 44th position would be based on provisionals.
 Four spots are awarded by the use of provisionals based on owner's points.
 The fifth is awarded to a past champion who has not otherwise qualified for the race.
 If no past champion needs the provisional, the field would be limited to 42 cars.
 If a champion needed it, the field would expand to 43 cars.
 If the race was a companion race with the NASCAR Winston West Series, four spots would be determined by NASCAR Winston Cup Series provisionals, while the final two spots would be given to teams in the Winston West Series, leaving the field at 44 cars.

 The first round of qualifying was postponed until Saturday, November 15 due to rain.
 This would leave only one round of qualifying ran, cancelling the second round.

 Geoff Bodine, driving for Geoff Bodine Racing, would win the pole, setting a time of 28.074 and an average speed of 197.478 mph.

 Seven drivers would fail to qualify: Todd Bodine, Robert Pressley, David Green, Hut Stricklin, Greg Sacks, Ed Berrier, and Dave Marcis.